culturecommunication/ginco/doc/VM_INSTALL.md

       * Import in progress...
       * VM GINCO-DEMO should appear in list
       * Wait for Login window which should display URL to use in browser
+      * Do not login into the VM itself!
       * Copy and paste this URL in a browser
+      * You could now enter the application by entering the following Login/Password in the browser:
+      Login : admin
-      * Login/passwd to use is : admin / admin
+      Password : admin